mossac/ECE434/HW04/ReadMe.md

 Descriptions:
-Leds.py: using mmap to toggle gpio ports using two buttons what control LEDS USR1
+Leds.py: using mmap to toggle gpio ports using two buttons that control LEDS, USR1
         and USR3

 fastToggle.py: All the functionality of LEDs.py but also has a toggle in the main
-        while loop that quickly turns a external LED on and off.
+        while loop.
+This quickly turns a external LED on and off.
 I measured this on an oscilloscope and this was was much faster than previous measurements and it got even faster when i removed the sleep.